Sections

 We should all be Luddites

-• Though the term is often used to invoke technological backwardness, Luddites were actually concerned with the consolidation of control and impacts of technological change on people.
+• Though the term is often used to invoke technological backwardness, Luddites were actually concerned with the consolidation of control and the impact of technology on people.

-• AI is becoming more integrated into every part of society, and we should not accept that the deployment of new technologies be dictated unilaterally by corporations or in cahoots with the government.
+• As AI becomes more integrated into every part of society, we should not accept that its deployment be dictated unilaterally by corporations or in cahoots with the government.

-• This is especially important for those whose work shapes public understanding or policy—such as journalists, academics, or lawmakers—to demand technology serves everyone, not just corporate or state interests.
+• Those whose work shapes public understanding or policy—such as journalists, academics, educators, or lawmakers—have a special responsibility to demand that technology serves everyone, not just corporate or state interests.

 Clarote & AI4Media / https://betterimagesofai.org / https://creativecommons.org/licenses/by/4.0/

-For the past two centuries, invoking the “Luddites” was shorthand for technological backwardness or fear of innovation, a sneer aimed at anyone who dared question the march of progress.
-But the real Luddites weren’t afraid of machines.
-They were afraid of the social and economic impacts of the new technology on people—and of who controlled the terms of technological change.
+For the past two centuries, invoking the term “Luddites” was shorthand for technological backwardness or fear of innovation—a sneer aimed at anyone who dared question the march of progress.
+But the real Luddites weren’t afraid of machines; they were afraid of the social and economic impacts of the new technology on people—and of who controlled the terms of technological change.

-They were skilled workers.
-Craftsmen.
-Artisans.
-People with deep technical expertise who smashed the industrial weaving machines not because they hated technology, but because they saw it being used to extract wealth and consolidate control.
-To concentrate power over their livelihoods in the hands of a few business owners backed by the state.
-In “Blood in the Machine,” Brian Merchant reminds us: The Luddites were not fighting technology.
-They were fighting the enclosure of their future.
+They were skilled workers: Craftsmen and artisans with deep technical expertise.
+The Luddites smashed the industrial weaving machines, not because they hated technology, but because they saw it being used to extract wealth, consolidate control, and concentrate power over their livelihoods in the hands of a few business owners backed by the state.
+In “Blood in the Machine,” Brian Merchant reminds us: The Luddites were not fighting technology but the enclosure of their future.

-Especially now, as artificial intelligence (AI) reconfigures every dimension of our societies—from labor markets to classrooms to newsrooms—we need more Luddites.
-Not in the caricatured sense, but in the original sense: people who refuse to accept that the deployment of new technologies should be dictated unilaterally by corporations or in cahoots with the government, especially when it undermines people’s ability to earn a living, social cohesion, public goods, and democratic institutions.
+We are now facing a similar moment.
+As artificial intelligence reconfigures every dimension of our societies—from labor markets to classrooms to newsrooms—we should remember the Luddites.
+Not as caricatures, but in the original sense: People who refuse to accept that the deployment of new technology should be dictated unilaterally by corporations or in cahoots with the government, especially when it undermines workers’ ability to earn a living, social cohesion, public goods, and democratic institutions.

-If you’re a journalist, an academic, policymaker, or an educator —someone whose work shapes public understanding or steers policy responses—you have a special responsibility in this moment.
-Because this isn’t just about AI’s capabilities.
-It’s about who decides what those capabilities are used for, who benefits, and who pays the price.
+This isn’t just about AI’s capabilities; it’s about who decides what those capabilities are used for, who benefits, and who pays the price.

 Journalists: Stop reporting from inside the hype machine

-Too much AI coverage reads like breathless dispatches from a trade show: GPT-this, Gemini-that, hallucination rates, benchmark scores.
+Too much AI coverage focuses on the stages of innovation, reciting hallucination rates or benchmark scores.
 But journalism shouldn’t merely chronicle innovation; it should interrogate it.

-Every time a news story frames AI competition as a race—between companies, between countries—it obscures the fact that ordinary people have been drafted into that race without their consent.
-Their jobs, their data, their cognitive space have all been put on the line.
+Every time a news story frames AI competition as a race between companies or countries, it obscures the fact that ordinary people have been drafted into that race without their consent.
+Their jobs, data, and cognitive space have all been put on the line.
 The new weaving machines are being installed—infinitely more capable of performing a far vaster set of tasks than any prior technology—at the behest of the state and the tech corporations whose platforms we use every day.
 Meanwhile, workers in white- and blue-collar jobs alike are watching the terms of their employment erode.
 Entire sectors of the economy risk being devalued, destroying livelihoods and upending families.

-AI is not just a tech story.
-It’s a story about people, about their choices, and about who benefits and why.
-We need journalists who understand that and who resist the pressure to normalize corporate narratives about “inevitability.”
-They should not just parrot nebulous claims about innovation without asking what the objectives and political-economic implications of that innovation are.
+AI is not just a tech story; it’s a story about people, their choices, who benefits, and why.
+For these reasons, journalists must understand and resist the pressure to normalize corporate narratives about “inevitability,” parroting nebulous claims about innovation without asking about its objectives and human impacts.

 Academics: Look beyond the sector to the system